 A contractual agreement, known as a clinical affiliation agreement, must be on file for each clinical agency to which students are assigned for their clinical experiences.
 The Dean/Chair of the department and the Contracts Specialist, Finance and Administration, are responsible for assuring the maintenance of current clinical contracts.
-All clinical contracts must be approved and signed by the Academic Vice President.
+All clinical contracts must be approved and signed by the Provost and Vice President for Academic Affairs.
 All questions / issues related to provisions of clinical contracts, including HIPAA and other agency requests, such as student background checks, should be referred to the Contracts Specialist.
 The single point of contact for the Contracts Specialist are the Clinical Coordinators and/or administrative leads.
 Neither regular faculty nor students should be interfacing with the Contracts Specialist